 If we are talking about tradition, no beer exemplifies this more than Peru’s Cusqueña.
 With a heritage going back 110 years, it was founded by German immigrants in the country’s – and the Inca’s – cultural heart, Cusco.
 A recent packaging re-design has seen the brand celebrate the Inca heritage with a traditional pattern design and the famous Machu Picchu scene pictured above the brands logo.
 Priding itself on using 100% Peruvian grains and the highest quality glacial water from the Andes, Cusqueña oozes premiumness.

 The brand’s classic lager ‘Dorada’ is the most widely available beer, however, they also offer a Red Ale (Roja), Dark Ale (Negra) and Wheat Beer (Trigo).
 The wheat beer wasn’t quite reflective of a traditional German style, though the red and golden versions were top notch!

 Much like Cusqueña, Club Colombia fills the role of the premium beer in the market, sporting a traditional design with all the cues of quality.
 They also offer a series of flavours – with red and dark both popular.
-Drunk by males and females, young and old alike, it evokes the essence of Colombia in a rich-tasting yet easy to drink beer.
+Drunk by both males and females, young and old alike, it evokes the essence of Colombia in a rich-tasting yet easy to drink beer.
 I’d recommend starting off with the Dorada and moving on to the Roja for a little more flavour exploration.